The Parker School Recognition Requirements

 The Faculty of Law has authorized the award of a recognition of achievement in international and comparative law to students who meet the requirements set forth below.
 The award was first made available to graduating students in May 1975.
 The award will be made at the time of graduation in conjunction with the award of the J.D. or LL.M degree.
-Applications are available by contacting Natalia Chavez, Assistant Director of the Parker School of Foreign and Comparative Law at firstname.lastname@example.org.
+Applications are available here.
+Please contact Natalia Chavez, Assistant Director of the Parker School of Foreign and Comparative Law at email@example.com with any questions.

 To be entitled to the award, a student must:

 1. Have earned a J.D. or LL.M degree.

 2. Complete the application by the stated deadline.